harssha6/littleElly/src/content/admissions/admissions.md

           rightValue: 5 Years
     - title: ONLINE APPLICATION FORM
       color: '#FF7162'
-      roundNumberColor: '#FF7162'
-      description: "To apply, you can either click the Apply Now button on our website to send us your inquiry, or call us at\_[+91 99725 27072](tel:+919972527072).
+      description: "To apply, you can either click the Apply Now button on our website to send us your inquiry, or call us at\_<u>**[+91 99725 27072](tel:+919972527072)**</u>.
 Pre - admission meeting between the center head and the child along with the parents / guardian is mandatory.\n"
     - title: ' DOCUMENT SUBMISSIONS'
       color: '#B892F9'
-      roundNumberColor: '#B892F9'
       description: >
         You are required to submit the following documents to the school:

-        * • Application for admission form and student profile - fully completed and signed,
+        * Application for admission form and student profile - fully completed and signed,

-        * • One updated copy of Medical / Immunization record of the student,
+        * One updated copy of Medical / Immunization record of the student,

-        * • Four (4) passport size photographs of the student,
+        * Four (4) passport size photographs of the student,

-        * • One copy of student's birth certificate,
+        * One copy of student's birth certificate,

-        * • Letter of Reference (Academic / Behaviour) and Report Card from the last school attended (Applicable only for KG admissions)
+        * Letter of Reference (Academic / Behaviour) and Report Card from the last school attended (Applicable only for KG admissions)
 ---